shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step5.md

     ![url-parser](logspipeline/assets/url-parser.png)

 6. In the **Logs** browser tab, close the log details if it is open.
 Scroll to the top of the list for the most recent logs.

-7. Click a `flog` log.
+You'll notice that there is a pause in the log stream while the new processor is starting to process incoming logs.
+When new logs start coming in, click a new `flog` log.

     Notice that **Event Attributes** now lists the attribute group `url_details` and includes a banner with the `http.method`, `url_details` and `status_code`.
 Use the up and down arrow keys to look at more logs.